-The rezoning of 21.47 acres to commercial uses along Perris Boulevard consistent the goals of the Alessandro Boulevard Corridor Plan though was not an original part of the vision plan.
+The rezoning of 21.47 acres to commercial uses along Perris Boulevard is consistent with the goals of the Alessandro Boulevard Corridor Plan though was not an original part of the vision plan.
 Perris Boulevard is a similar to Alessandro Boulevard as an important regional transportation link for Moreno Valley.
-Perris Boulevard is ideal to provide a mix of retail and multiple density housing opportunities to promote pedestrian-oriented development.
-The rezoning to Community Commercial is also consistent with the General Plan and would not be in conflict with the goals, objectives, policies or programs of the General Plan.
+Perris Boulevard is ideal to provide a mix of retail and multiple density housing opportunities to promote pedestrianoriented development.
+The rezoning to Community Commercial is also consistent with the General Plan and would not be in conflict with any goals, objectives, policies or programs of the General Plan.